Skip to content

 Filters

-• available - displays all downloaded Chrome versions,
+• available - Displays all downloaded Chrome versions.

-• 121 win64 - finds all 64-bit versions of Chrome with a version number that contains 121.
+• 121 win64 - Finds all 64-bit versions of Chrome whose version number contains '121'.

 Actions

-• When an Available version is selected the button name changes to Create Profile, use it to create a profile referencing the selected Chrome version.
+• When an Available version is selected, the button name changes to Create Profile; use it to create a profile referencing the selected Chrome version.

 Chrome for Testing Profile